Skip to Content

 Is There A Separate Minimum Wage For Tipped Employees?

 Yes, there is a separate minimum wage for tipped employees.
 The federal minimum wage for tipped workers is lower than the standard minimum wage.
-Under the Fair Labor Standards Act (FLSA), employers can pay tipped employees a "tipped minimum wage," which is currently set at $2.13 per hour -- some cities have eliminated this or have updated it since this update.
+Under the Fair Labor Standards Act (FLSA), employers can pay tipped employees a "tipped minimum wage," which is currently set at $2.13 per hour (though some states now require full minimum wage regardless of tips) -- some cities have eliminated this or have updated it since this update.
 Tipped minimum wages are subject to several conditions.

 To ensure that a tipped employee's total earnings, including tips, meet or exceed the standard federal minimum wage, employers are required to make up the difference if the employee's tips do not reach the standard minimum wage level.
 If tips combined with the tipped minimum wage do not meet the regular minimum wage, the employer must increase the wage to ensure compliance.